Health Library

 Underarm Orthosis (TLSO)

-The underarm orthosis stabilizes and prevents the progression of a spinal deformity.
-The time frame the brace will need to be worn will be outlined by your child's physician.
+The underarm orthosis is a brace that stabilizes and prevents the progression of a spinal deformity.
+The time frame the brace will need to be worn will be outlined by your child's doctor.

 Stage I